top of page

 For TMD patients with stable TMJs, occlusal analysis is an important part of a thorough multidisciplinary diagnosis.
 Measurement of malocclusion allows dentistry to offer data-driven, precisely targeted occlusal adjustments and potential relief from headaches, neck tension, tinnitus, vertigo, and related TMD symptoms.

-For qualified candidates, Disclusion Time Reduction (DTR) therapy can readily address malocclusion in patients with stable and adapted TMJs - usually with zero injections, zero medications, and zero plastic!
+For qualified candidates, Disclusion Time Reduction (DTR) therapy can readily address malocclusion - usually with zero injections, zero medications, and zero plastic!

 STEP 1CONSULTATION